hashicorp/terraform-provider-azurerm/website/docs/r/iotcentral_application.html.markdown

 * `display_name` - (Optional) A `display_name` name.
 Custom display name for the IoT Central application.
 Default is resource name.

+* `identity` - (Optional) An `identity` block as defined below.

+* `public_network_access_enabled` - (Optional) Whether public network access is allowed for the IoT Central Application.
+Defaults to `true`.

 * `sku` - (Optional) A `sku` name.
 Possible values is `ST1`, `ST2`, Default value is `ST1`

 * `template` - (Optional) A `template` name.
 IoT Central application template name.
 Default is a custom application.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+---

+The `identity` block supports the following:

+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this IoT Central Application.
+The only possible value is `SystemAssigned`.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the IoT Central Application.

+* `identity` - An `identity` block as defined below.

+---

+An `identity` block exports the following:

+* `principal_id` - The Principal ID associated with this Managed Service Identity.

+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 ## Timeouts